Ashton Carter Fast Facts

-(CNN)Here's a look at the life of U.S. Secretary of Defense Ashton B. Carter.
+(CNN)Here's a look at the life of former US Secretary of Defense Ashton B. Carter.

 Personal: